chisombiri/chisombiri/README.md

 - ⚡ Fun facts:
 - ✈  I fancy aircrafts and love travelling by air!
-- 🏀 I love basketball; I once wished I was in the NBA!
+- 🏀 I enjoy the game of basketball!